 Seeing that, Walm had no choice but to be amazed

-The Highserk Empire, on the other hand, also had a type of troops that could attack the opposite bank.
-If the one on the opposite was a regular army, the one on Walm’s side was just a bunch of bandits wearing the equipment of the regular army.
+The Highserk Empire, on the other hand, also had some sort of troops that could attack the opposite bank.
+Although, if it were to be compared… if the troops on the opposite bank were a regular army, the troops on Walm’s side were just a bunch of bandits wearing the equipment of a regular army.

-If you were going to war as a soldier, you might want to choose the Highserk Empire side, but if you were going to spend time as a citizen, the Liberitoa Trade Federation might be better.
-However, as natural, you didn’t know how the people live in other countries.
-There was no point in comparing it.
+If you were going to war as a soldier, you might choose to side with the Highserk Empire, but if you were spending your time as a citizen, the Liberitoa Trade Federation might be better.
+But of course, you didn’t know how people lived in other countries.
+So there was no point in comparing them.

 POWs (Prisoners of war) passed by Walm’s side.

-You could guess based on the clothes and skin condition that these people must be high-ranking people who could pay the ransom individually.
+From their clothes and skin condition, you could guess that these people must be high-ranking people who could pay the ransom individually.

-On the opposite bank, human dramas such as those who were scolded, and those who hugged each other were unfolding.
-Being shown endlessly a boring threepenny opera played in front of him, Walm felt as if he had heartburn.
-Even his colleague, Jose, was also desperately holding his yawn.
+On the opposite bank, human dramas were playing out, such as those of the scolded and those of the embraced.
+As a boring threepenny opera played endlessly before his eyes, Walm felt like he had heartburn.
+His colleague Jose was also desperately holding back his yawns.

-Walm, who couldn’t afford to look away and abandon his mission, returned his eyes to the line of people.
-Next were those with low status.
+Walm, who couldn’t afford to look away and abandon his mission, turned his gaze back to the line of people.
+Next in line were the low-status people.
 There were 200 prisoners of war, and there were endless lines waiting for the ferry.

-As Walm looked around the prisoners, the one who dug the grave the other day passed by.
-The moment their eyes met, the guy hurriedly diverted his eyes.
+As Walm looked around among the prisoners, the one who had dug the grave the other day passed by.
+The moment their eyes met, the guy hurriedly averted his gaze.

-Unlike that time, there was no blood in the armor, and the spear and sword that were dirty after using it, were clean.
-He was afraid.
+Unlike then, there was no blood in the armor, and the spear and sword, dirty after use, were clean.
+But still, he was obviously frightened.

-The POWs were frightened and didn’t have any meals.
-Even though they bothered to cook and make something digestible, it seemed the prisoners thought it contained poison.
-At that time, Walm said, “Do you think we would take such a confusing and time-consuming method?”.
-From what he understood, rather than using poison which might be also hard to keep, it would be better to just stick a sword.
+The POWs were scared and had no meals.
+Even if one bothered to cook something digestible, the prisoners seemed to think it contained poison.
+At the time, Walm said, “Do you think we would use such a confusing and time-consuming method?”.
+From what he understood, it was better to stab a sword than to use poison, which was also difficult to hold.

-That said, they did leave an empty grave to bury the one who might die because of serious injuries and couldn’t pass the night.
-But, the POWs weren’t convinced by that explanation.
+That said, they left an empty grave as ordered.
+Of course, it wasn’t to bury them but to bury those who died from their severe injuries and couldn’t survive the night.
+But, the prisoners of war weren’t convinced by this explanation.

-The Battalion Commander’s order, that the prisoners had to dig a lot of graves to exhaust their energy, to prevent the rebellion of the prisoners, was backfiring.
+The Battalion Commander’s order, that the prisoners had to dig many graves to expend their energy to prevent a prisoner uprising, backfired.

-After seeing off the last soldier, the prisoner exchange ended without incident.
-And so, the farewell party was finally over.
+After the last soldier was seen off, the prisoner exchange ended without incident.
+And so the farewell party was finally over.

 Walm hoped that the stalemate would continue.

-But, the battle between the Highserk Empire, which wanted to maintain its territory across the river, and the Liberitoa Trade Federation, which wanted to push their territory back to its claimed border, would likely continue.
+But the struggle between the Highserk Empire, which wanted to maintain its territory across the river, and the Liberitoa Trade Federation, which wanted to push its territory back to its claimed border, would likely continue.

-As the set-up of the camp for the border progressed, the troops were pulled out one after another, and the battalion to which Walm belonged was the first.
+As the construction of the camp for the frontier progressed, troops were withdrawn one by one, and the battalion to which Walm belonged was the first.

-Since the movement of 2000 personnel puts a burden on logistics, some of the platoons and companies would need to change the road as they go to the designated place.
+Since moving 2,000 men was a strain on logistics, some of the platoons and companies had to change roads on their way to the designated location.

-Several platoons and squads were tasked as they move from the Southeastern Liberitoa Trade Federation to the annexed former Kanoa Kingdom territory in the northwest, where territorial disputes had not concluded.
-Duwei’s Squad was one of them.
+Several platoons and squads were tasked to move from the southeastern Liberitoa Trade Federation to the annexed former territory of the Kanoa Kingdom in the northwest, where territorial disputes were still ongoing.
+Duwei’s squad was one of them.

 Walm was ordered to subdue the goblins that nested near the water source.
-Even though not as accustomed to killing humans, Walm was accustomed to killing monsters too.
+Even though not as accustomed to killing humans, he was accustomed to killing monsters too.

-On the battlefield, there were many corpses that monsters like.
-For them, it was like a buffet dinner.
-Repelling the persistently disturbing guests over and over again, was a familiar task for Walm.
+There were many corpses on the battlefield, which pleased the monsters.
+For them it was like a buffet.
+To drive away the persistently disturbing guests again and again was a familiar task for Walm.

-If the corpses were to be left unattended, they would turn into a ghoul or undead.
-You might need to take their life not only once or twice to put them to rest in peace.
-But, as you had killed them once, it might be easier for your nerves when you ended up killing them again.
+If left unattended after killing them, the corpses would turn into a ghoul or undead.
+And if that happened, you might have to take their lives not just once or twice to let them rest in peace.
+But since you have already killed them once, it might be easier on your nerves if you have to kill them again.

-In most countries, subduing monsters and exploring labyrinths were often adventurers’ jobs, but some countries, such as the Highserk Empire, rejected the adventurer system itself.
+In most countries, defeating monsters and exploring mazes were often adventurer tasks, but some countries, like the Highserk Empire, rejected the adventurer system per se.

 The Highserk Empire, which could be said to have more troops than the other department, couldn’t afford to let the soldier rest.
-Thanks to that, Walm was made to be an adventurer too.
+Therefore, Walm was also made to do the adventurer’s job too.

 It was as if the army was dispatched to exterminate the pests just because they were in the field.

-But as one would expect, a specialized unit would be dispatched if a high-ranking monster were to appear, but if we were talking about a group of low-threat goblins, they would be cleaned by the surrounding squad or platoon.
+But as could be expected, if a high-class monster appeared, a special unit was dispatched, but if it was a group of low-threat goblins, they were cleaned up by the surrounding squad or platoon.

-According to information from the nearby village, more than 50 goblins were witnessed at first, and a few were exterminated by the villagers, but one day, a man and a woman working in the river were attacked and taken away.
+According to information from the nearby village, more than 50 goblins were initially sighted and some were exterminated by the villagers, but one day a man and woman working in the river were attacked and taken away.

 After that, the goblins that got to taste humans began to appear around the village, and the damage to livestock increased.
 Since further damage was expected as the number of goblins increased, it was then decided to dispatch the army there.

-Led by Commander Duwei, the squad left the village and was heading to the forest.
+Led by Commander Duwei, the squad left the village and headed into the forest.

-The forest was roughly flat land, although there might be slight ups and downs.
-Unlike the demon territory where powerful monsters were subdued, only low-ranking monsters like this one were there.
+The forest was roughly flat land, although there were slight ups and downs.
+Unlike demon territory, where powerful monsters were subdued, here there were only low-class monsters.

-Walm kept moving forward, but when he saw the Squad Commander suddenly stop, not only he, but the others stopped too.
+Walm continued walking, but when he saw that Squad Commander Duwei suddenly stopped, not only he, but also the others stopped.

 “Hoi, listen carefully, in about half an hour, it’ll be their nest.
-The footprints and animal trails are increasing.
+The footprints and animal trails are piling up.
 Don’t let your guard down.”

-Squad Commander Duwei was said to be attentive in a fight, surpassing even the platoon leader in combat techniques, but it was also easy to see why such a veteran wasn’t selected as the Platoon Commander.
+Squad Commander Duwei was considered an alert fighter who surpassed even many Platoon commanders in combat techniques, but it was also easy to understand why such a veteran wasn’t elected Platoon Commander.

-Commander Duwei was basically, an optimist, on the good side he could afford anything, and on the bad side, he was a little crude.
-Walm was convinced that it must be difficult for such a person to be a platoon leader or above, who might be needed to do some paper works inside a building and demonstrate his true value.
+Squad Commander Duwei was basically an optimist who could afford anything for better and was a bit rough for worse.
+Walm was convinced that it must be difficult for such a person to be a Platoon Commander or higher, who might have to do paperwork in a building, to demonstrate his true worth.

-More than that, Commander Duwei himself hated the position of the Platoon Commander itself as you were expected to do complicated work.
+More than that, Squad Commander Duwei himself hated the position of Platoon Commander itself as he would be expected to do complicated work.

-The members carefully moved forward following the path made by the one in front of them, and slowly getting rid of the branches that got caught in the sword and their armor.
+The member of Duwei’s squad moved forward cautiously, following the path taken by the one before them, slowly disposing of the branches that had become entangled in their sword and armor.

-A cloth was wrapped around the place where the metal might easily rub another thing.
+Cloth was wrapped around the places where the metal could easily rub against something else.
 Walm was no exception.
-The cloth he used belonged to a soldier who he fought in the battle the other day and no longer needed it.
+The cloth he used belonged to a soldier he had fought in battle the other day and no longer needed.

-Although Walm was reluctant to strip dead human’s clothes, now if he thought it was necessary for him, he would do or take anything.
+Although Walm was reluctant to remove a dead person’s clothing, now, if he thought it necessary, he would do and take anything

-As they were progressing deep into the forest, the distance between the dense vegetation was also increasing.
+The deeper they went into the forest, the greater the distance between the dense vegetation also became.

-The members were crawling on the ground, but then everyone’s eyes were directed to one point.
+The members were crawling on the ground, but then all eyes focused on one point.

-What they saw was a short humanoid as tall as a child.
-The teeth were prominent canines and the ears were pointier than human’.
+What they saw was a small humanoid, the size of a child.
+The teeth were pronounced canines and the ears were more pointed than a human’s.
 The skin was green with noticeable breakouts and irregularities.
-There was no doubt, it was a goblin that Walm was accustomed to.
+There was no doubt about it, it was a goblin like Walm was used to.

-Primitive stone spears, clubs, or farm tools that might have been stolen were usually in its hand.
-One more thing that Walm learned from experience, intelligent monsters were troublesome when they were in a group.
+In the goblins’ hands were mostly primitive stone spears, clubs, or farming tools that perhaps, were stolen from somewhere.
+Another thing Walm had learned from experience: intelligent monsters were troublesome when they were in a group.

 How should I kill it…

-Right when Walm thought so, he was chosen by Squad Commander Duwei.
+Just when Walm thought that, he was selected by Squad Commander Duwei.

 With a gesture, Walm was ordered to kill.
-He nodded slowly, left the formation, and moved to the side of the goblins, while maintaining his posture.
+He nodded slowly, left the formation and moved towards the goblins’ side without changing his stance.

-Walm chose carefully where to put his feet, dodging twigs and fallen leaves.
-As the distance got closer, his breath got thinner and thinner.
+Walm carefully chose where to place his feet, dodging branches and fallen leaves.
+As the distance drew closer, his breathing became thinner and thinner.

-After lightly moistening his dry lips, Walm squeezed the back of the spear’s handle and pierced the throat at once.
+After lightly moistening his dry lips, Walm squeezed the back of the spear handle and pierced the throat with one blow.

-The goblin pierced by the spear died instantly without raising any voice.
-While supporting the goblin that was about to collapse with a spear, he placed it on the ground and dragged it.
+The goblin that the spear had pierced died on the spot without making a sound.
+While supporting the goblin, who was about to collapse, with the spear, he laid him on the ground and dragged him.
 A companion joined and hid the corpse in the shade of a tree.

 “Good job.
-That was a good skill you’d shown.”
+That was a good skill you showed there.”

-After that, the squad arrived at the destination without encountering any of them.
+Soon after, the squad arrived at their destination without encountering any of them

-The goblin’s nest was several tens of meters from the goblin sentry.
-It was a small cliff where the branches and soil were used to build the dwellings and the cliff caves were also nesting.
-If you looked at it, it would be hard to think of it as a naturally formed object, so it must be an artificial cave.
+The goblin nest was located several dozen meters away from the goblin guard.
+It was a small cliff where branches and earth were used to build dwellings, and the caves of the cliff were also used as a nest.
+Looking at it, one could hardly think it was a naturally formed object, so it had to be an artificial cave.

-Walm, who kept his posture low, slowly put his eyes through the gaps between the vegetation to look at them.
+Walm, keeping his posture low, slowly poked his eyes through the gaps between the vegetation to look at it

-30 goblins could be seen within the visible range.
+30 Goblins could be seen within the visible range.
 Bones were scattered near the fire.
 Livestock such as buffalo and goats could be seen.
-Also, wild boars, a kind of monster, were mixed in.
-Lastly, human skulls were there too.
+Wild boars, a kind of monster, were also among them.
+And finally, human skulls could be seen laying around.

 It must be the kidnapped villager’s…

-Walm wasn’t surprised by what he saw since it was one of the end routes for humans kidnapped by demons.
-Violated, killed, and eaten… that was their basic behavior.
+Walm wasn’t surprised by what he saw because it was one of the end routes for people who had been abducted by demons.
+Violated, killed and eaten… that was their basic behavior.